Learn about the winter solstice! Find out what it is and why it has been celebrated by human civilizations since time immemorial.

-In the Northern Hemisphere, the winter solstice always occurs near the end of year, and in 2016 it will arrive at 5:44 a.m.
-Eastern Time on December 21.
-After that moment, days will lengthen and the journey toward spring and rebirth will begin.
+In the Northern Hemisphere, the winter solstice always occurs near the end of year.
+Afterward, days lengthen and the journey toward spring and rebirth begins.
 The festivals and celebrations of old civilizations were a way to make sense of this mysterious but dependable pattern of the universe.
 Now, after centuries of skyward observation, what can science tell us about why the winter solstice occurs with such consistency and at opposite ends of the calendar for each hemisphere?

 A tilted planet

 A massive collision is likely to blame.
 At least that’s what scientists think.
 Early in the life of the universe, about 4.6 billion years ago, a nebulous cloud of space dust collapsed in on itself, fusing hydrogen and helium together to form the Sun, with plenty of leftover material spinning around our nascent star.
 The gravitational attraction among all this orbiting dust pulled incredible amounts of mass together to eventually form space rocks that we know as asteroids, comets, and planets.
 The Earth was one such newly formed rock, probably spinning on an axis perpendicular to its orbital plane around the Sun.
 But the solar system was a volatile place back then.
 Another newly formed rock likely smashed into the Earth with so much force that it tilted the Earth’s axis of rotation by 23.5 degrees.